manu354/cryptocurrency-arbitrage/README.md

 * Current: **V1.0.0** core server code - logs the results to the terminal.
 No bot functionailty.
 No frontend.
 * **V1.1.0** - create api endpoints and display data on a minimal front end.
 * **V1.2.0** - host server and implement websockets.
+* **V1.3.0** - add the top 10 most popular cc markets manually.
-* **V1.5.0** - account login/signup functionialty with passport - allow users to add their own markets / disable markets.
+* **V1.4.0** - account login/signup functionialty with passport - allow users to add their own markets / disable markets.
-* **V1.8.0** - add graphs with history of arbitrage opportunities for every coin.
+* **V1.5.0** - add graphs with history of arbitrage opportunities for every coin.
 * **V2.0.0** - Implement a trading bot for atleast 2 markets.

 **...**